Axlefublr/indeed/README.md

   -u, --unique   Only append a line if it's not already in the file.
                  This check happens separately for each line.
                  The matching is exact, not substring.
-                 If all of the specified strings are already in the file, a non-zero exitcode is returned with no error message.
-  -h, --help     Print help
+                 If all of the specified strings are already in the file, a non-zero exitcode is returned with no error message -n, --newline  Add a newline at the end of the file, if any writes to the file needed to happen -h, --help     Print help
   -V, --version  Print version
 ```